ContextLab/CDL-tutorials/pip/README.md

 `python setup.py sdist`
 This should create a `.tar.gz` package of your source files within a new subfolder calles dist/.

+# Draft a new release
+You'll also need to add this tarball under the release notes.
+Make sure to document all changes that occurred between releases

 # Create a test install:
 Create a virtual environment: